digitekh2i/Building-with-Responsive-Design/README.md

 # Building-with-Responsive-Design

-> This is a collaborative project that explains the essence of design using grey scale: a part of microverse HTML/CSS assignement . initiated and implemented by  Jose' and Daniel.
+> This is a collaborative project that explains the Responsive Design : a part of microverse HTML/CSS assignement . initiated and implemented by  Jose' and Daniel.

 ![screenshot](./images/screenshoot.png)